 He may be right; he was certainly the expert.
 But from the heart, the mouth speaks.
 Here was one of the best examples of a Christian doing good to people who many in his community would internally generalize as a sort of enemy.
 But despite his charity, he ultimately demonstrated an uncharitable spirit.
-Let there be little condemnation.
-But the question is fair, even if terribly hard: As I Corinthians 13 warns, did he risk becoming a resounding gong?
+Let there be little condemnation, but the question is fair though terribly hard: As I Corinthians 13 warns, did he risk becoming a resounding gong?

 In the years that followed Islamists rode a revolutionary wave into the presidential palace.
 Despite their conciliatory discourse with Western audiences, in Arabic some of their members and supporters uttered vile and vitriolic threats against their opponents, Christians included.
 One year later as Copts joined the masses that turned against the new political elite, they paid the price as their churches were burned throughout the country.
 Christians were praised for their patience, and rallied behind the military and millions of Muslims to oppose the Islamist enemy.
 In this case the term is at least rhetorically appropriate; once chosen as legislators and government ministers, they were now rejected as terrorists and an internationalist cabal.